 The ACD is required to produce and maintain robust written plans setting out the actions the ACD will take in the event that certain Indices used by the ACD in relation to one or more of the Funds materially changes or ceases to exist.
 Further information on the ACD's plans in this regard are available from the ACD on request.
-As at the date of this Prospectus this is applicable to all of the Funds apart from Santander Atlas Portfolio 6.
+As at the date of this Prospectus this is applicable to Santander Max 30% Shares Portfolio and Santander Max 30% Shares Income Portfolio.